Gayatri3012/EmailFlow-FrontEnd/README.md

 # 📬 EmailFlow Frontend

-This is the **frontend** of the EmailFlow application — a drag-and-drop tool to design, connect, and schedule automated email sequences visually.
+This is the **frontend** of the EmailFlow application — a tool to design, connect, and schedule automated email sequences visually.

 ---